 Funding for research post as Postdoctoral Researcher

-The Research Council considers it to be important to fund scientifically talented and independent early-career researchers at the postdoctoral level, because of the nature and scope of the Research Council's research fields.
+The Research Council considers it important to fund scientifically talented and independent early-career researchers at the postdoctoral level, because of the nature and scope of the Research Council's research fields.
 The most important funding criteria are the scientific quality of the research plan and the personal competence of the applicant.

 The Research Council prioritises applicants who in their research plan combine high quality with strong academic and societal impact and/or scientific renewal.